Program Length: 15 months

-This course focuses on the up-to-date techniques used in management support system technologies and how they can be used for better decision making.
-Emphasis placed on the Executive Information System (EIS), which is intended to facilitate and support the information and the decision-making needs of senior executives.
+This course provides students with up-to-date techniques and insight into management support system technologies.
+Emphasis is placed on how support system technologies can be used for better decision making while focusing on the Executive Information Systems (EIS) intended to facilitate and support the information and decision-making needs of senior executives.

 Information Systems Capstone Project

 Students are required to complete a project or write a thesis that integrates and demonstrates their mastery of the learning objectives and the integration of the skills and concepts of the degree program.

 Available at the following locations:

 Available Online: This program is delivered fully online.